lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
 pub_key | string | / The identity pubkey of the peer
 address | string | / Network address of the peer; eg `127.0.0.1:10011`
-bytes_sent | uint64 | / Bytes of data transmitted to this peer
+bytes_sent | string | / Bytes of data transmitted to this peer
-bytes_recv | uint64 | / Bytes of data transmitted from this peer
+bytes_recv | string | / Bytes of data transmitted from this peer
-sat_sent | int64 | / Satoshis sent to this peer
+sat_sent | string | / Satoshis sent to this peer
-sat_recv | int64 | / Satoshis received from this peer
+sat_recv | string | / Satoshis received from this peer
-inbound | boolean | / A channel is inbound if the counterparty initiated the channel ping_time | int64 | / Ping time to this peer
+inbound | boolean | / A channel is inbound if the counterparty initiated the channel ping_time | string | / Ping time to this peer

 ## PendingChannelsResponse

 Field | Type | Description
 ----- | ---- | -----------
-total_limbo_balance | int64 | / The balance in satoshis encumbered in pending channels
+total_limbo_balance | string | / The balance in satoshis encumbered in pending channels
 pending_open_channels | [array PendingChannelsResponsePendingOpenChannel](#pendingchannelsresponsependingopenchannel) | / Channels pending opening
 pending_closing_channels | [array PendingChannelsResponseClosedChannel](#pendingchannelsresponseclosedchannel) | / Channels pending closing
 pending_force_closing_channels | [array PendingChannelsResponseForceClosedChannel](#pendingchannelsresponseforceclosedchannel) | / Channels pending force closing